 To prevent fouling of the CTD by surface and near-surface contaminants, the APF9I halts continuous profiling 4 dbar deeper than the most recent surface pressure measurement.
-As an additional safety feature, the SBE41cp will stop sampling when the measured pressure reaches 2 dbar if it has not already been halted by the float.

 G. The Remote UNIX Host

 This iridium implementation uses a modem-to-modem communications model.
 The float initiates a telephone call to a remote host computer, logs into the remote host with a username and password, executes a sequence of commands to transfer data, and then logs out.
 The communications session is float-driven